Jule4ka/Jule4ka.github.io/jul_site/pages/home.md

             When it comes to activities outside of work, my name is chaos. :D I jump into new things quickly and I jump out of them even quicker.
         </p>
         <p>
-            The purpose of this site is to serve me as a platform for capturing and expressing my ideas in whatever way/format I wish.
+            The purpose of this space is to serve me as a platform for capturing and expressing my ideas in whatever way/format I wish.
         </p>
 		<p>Other online places where I am present:</p>
 		<ul>